DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 * Changed the default layout for the setkb.sh script to US (UniSym): In my experience, most users that struggle with the setup want US English.

-* Relieve the sudo requirement.
-And add an option to change the X11 dir since Nix uses another place.
+* Relieved the sudo requirement.
+And added an option to change the X11 dir since Nix uses another place.
 Pulled from fufexan@github.
 	- https://github.com/DreymaR/BigBagKbdTrixXKB/issues/15#issuecomment-769431139